 The next day I crossed the boarder and headed south.
 The highways started out as quiet single lane but soon changed to four lanes in each direction packed with speeding Americans.

-I was in thick of it now.
+I was in the thick of it now.
 Time to concentrate and listen carefully to the robot giving me directions through my phone.
 One missed turn could lead to a nightmare of wasted time and frustration.

 Harley Davidson motorcycles were popular.
 The riders flew down the highway with hair straight back and no helmets, often wearing nothing for gear other then a T-Shirt and jean shorts.
 It seemed totally bizzare and dangerous to me as they carved past the other vehicles, but maybe that’s just the rebel culture here in “Merica.”